The XML comparison tool compares the XML files using the "Chawathe" algorithm, as described in the paper:

 An algorithm can only guarantee a mathematically optimal matching by exhaustively computing the score between all pairs of elements in the two sequences and choosing those pairs that maximize an overall matching score between the two sequences.
 This exhaustive approach is computationally very expensive because its running time increases exponentially with the length of the sequences to be matched.

 Also a user's expectations can depend on context information that is not available to the matching algorithm (e.g., prior knowledge of the precise sequence of changes applied).
-This means even a mathematically optimal algorithm might match elements unexpectedly from a user's perspective.
+This means even a mathematically optimal algorithm might match elements contrary to a user's expectations.

 In contrast with the mathematically optimal approach, Chawathe's algorithm guarantees linear running time for sequences that are the same or very similar.
 The worst-case scenario is quadratic running time for sequences that are entirely different.